Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Introduction

+Existing approaches for spatial causal inference typically address either interference \emph{or} unobserved spatial confounding, but rarely both.
+Methods for interference model spillovers through exposure mappings or spatial/auto-regressive dependencies, enabling estimation of direct and spillover effects when all relevant confounders are observed \citep{hudgens2008toward, forastiere2021identification}.
+However, these estimators can be biased when important confounders are unmeasured.
+Conversely, methods for spatial treatment effect estimation under unobserved confounding use adjustment strategies such as splines, matching, or instrumental variables \citep{dupont2022spatial, papadogeorgou2019adjusting, papadogeorgou2023spatial, woodward2024instrumental}.
+These approaches typically rely on explicit structure—such as smooth latent-field priors, parametric outcome models, or exclusion restrictions—and often assume away interference or absorb it only implicitly through spatial trends.
+As a result, they may struggle to identify and interpret spillover effects when interference is present, and can be sensitive to model misspecification.

-—splines, matching, instrumental variables (IVs) \citep{dupont2022spatial, papadogeorgou2019adjusting, papadogeorgou2023spatial}—address hidden bias by assuming explicit smooth field priors or exclusion restrictions, but treat interference as a nuisance.
-Separately, the \emph{deconfounder} framework \citep{wang2019blessings} shows that when each unit receives multiple causes, their joint distribution can reveal latent confounders.
-However, these methods are designed for i.i.d.\ data with simultaneous treatments—not spatial domains with localized interactions.
+A related but largely separate literature is the \emph{deconfounder} framework \citep{wang2019blessings}, which shows that when each unit receives multiple treatments, their joint distribution can reveal shared latent confounders.
+However, existing deconfounder methods are designed for i.i.d.\ data with simultaneous treatments, not for spatial domains where the relevant ``causes'' arise through localized interactions among neighboring units.
+To our knowledge, \underline{no} method can nonparametrically estimate treatment effects under both interference and unobserved confounding.